ForgeRock/forgeops-cli/docs/forgeops_install_base.md

 ## forgeops install base

-Install the ForgeRock base resources
+Install the ForgeRock base

 ### Synopsis

-    Install the base resources of the ForgeRock cloud deployment:
+            Install the ForgeRock Identity Platform base:
-    * Install the base resources of ForgeRock cloud deployment
+            * Install the ForgeRock Identity Platform "base"
             * Use --tag to specify a different version to install

 ```
 forgeops install base [flags]